 Population health was defined by David Kindig and Greg Stoddart as “the health outcomes of a group of individuals, including the distribution of such outcomes within the group”.

-The following explanation takes the concept of population health and defines it as an approach:
+The following explanation takes the concept and defines it as an approach:

 “As an approach, population health focuses on interrelated conditions and factors that influence the health of populations over the life course, identifies systematic variations in their patterns of occurrence, and applies the resulting knowledge to develop and implement policies and actions to improve the health and well being of those populations.”

-As an individual practice, when considering population health, it’s important to understand how changes you make can directly impact the overall health of the population you’re working with.
+As an individual practice, it’s important to understand how changes you make can directly impact the overall health of the population you’re working with.

 It’s also important to be aware that while the overall health of a population may be relatively healthy, that’s not always an accurate measure of the entire population.
 According to this article from the University of Wisconsin Department of Population Health Sciences, “overall health could be quite high if the majority of the population is relatively healthy – even though a minority of the population is much less healthy.”

-Therefore, when considering how population health fits into your practices’ overall goals and agenda, ideally, such differences in the health of the majority versus the minority of the population you’re working with would be eliminated entirely or at least greatly reduced.
+Therefore, when considering how the health of the population fits into your practices’ overall goals and agenda, ideally, such differences in the health of the majority versus the minority of the population you’re working with would be eliminated entirely or at least greatly reduced.

 “If resources were unlimited we wouldn’t have to make investment choices, but they are limited.
 A critical component of population health policy has to be how the most health return can be produced from the next dollar invested, such as expanding insurance coverage or reducing smoking rates or increasing early childhood education.
 This is important for clinical populations as emphasized by the Triple Aim, but also for geographic populations needing resources from both public and private sectors.”

-Regardless of the varying definitions of population health, there’s one common goal amongst them all: the improvement of the overall health of a specific population.
-Population health is “an opportunity for health care systems, agencies, and organizations to work together in order to improve the health outcomes of the communities they serve.”
+Regardless of the varying definitions, there’s one common goal amongst them all: the improvement of the overall health of a specific population.
+The health of the population is “an opportunity for health care systems, agencies, and organizations to work together in order to improve the health outcomes of the communities they serve.”

 At Luma, we help connect patients to health care providers and increasing access to health.
 Our messages are timed around appointment interactions to help increase patient engagement and drive better health outcomes.
 Want to know how we can help you?
 Reach out today!